 Other benefits of Wellbutrin?

-helping compulsive gamblers who also have other bipolar disorder
+- Helps compulsive gamblers who have other bipolar disorder symptoms

 Wellbutrin for Anxiety?

-On the downside, this medication does not appear to have any anti-anxiety effects.
-However, if a person happens to experience a major depressive episode along with anxiety, then Wellbutrin may be beneficial.
-Complicating this is another caveat – if it is given in higher doses, the anxiety may increase.
+The good news – if a person happens to experience a major depressive episode along with anxiety, then Wellbutrin may be beneficial.

 Treating Bipolar with Wellbutrin